mxfze/To-Do-List-Python/README.md

 To Do List made with python
-You can view, edt and clear your list.
+You can view, edit and clear your list.